-1. The size of additional infrastructure and administration reform related expenditures, which are not explicitly set by the Accession Treaty.
-This is based on expert estimates, mostly from the World Bank8.
-Although the NMS must meet certain environmental, infrastructure and other costly standards within a pre-determined transitory period this obligation relates to a longer time horizon than our projection (which covers 2004-2006).
-This means that individual NMS have some room of maneuver in terms of expenditure timing, choice of investment strategy, costs of concrete projects, involvement of private investors, etc. The estimates of additional investment and administrative spending presented in Table 4 can be considered as their upper limit.
-However, the same can be said about the third item, i.e. phasing out production subsidies, which represents the opposite in terms of its influence on fiscal balance.
+- 1. The size of additional infrastructure and administration reform related expenditures, which are not explicitly set by the Accession Treaty.
+This is based on expert estimates, mostly from the World Bank.
+Although the NMS must meet certain environmental, infrastructure and other costly standards within a pre-determined transitory period, this obligation relates to a longer time horizon than our projection (which covers 2004-2006).
+This means that individual NMS have some room for maneuver in terms of expenditure timing, choice of investment strategy, costs of concrete projects, involvement of private investors, etc. The estimates of additional investment and administrative spending presented in Table 4 can be considered as their upper limit.
+However, the same can be said about the third item, i.e. phasing out of production subsidies, which represents the opposite in terms of its influence on fiscal balance. - 2.
+Assumption of 'unchanged policies.'
+Apart from the phasing out of production subsidies this means that no other budgetary re-composition is expected to take place.
+However, taking into consideration the deep-seated inertia in the sphere of fiscal policy in most NMS and their unwillingness to carry out serious expenditure adjustments, such an assumption seems to be reasonable in the short- to medium-term.